 Avebury Stone Circle

 Having a pint here means downing a drink at the only pub in the world inside a stone circle.
-The food (served noon to 9pm, mains £7 to...
+Food (mains £8 to £16) is served noon to...

-A veggie and wholefood cafe beside the Great Barn serving homemade quiches and cakes, chunky sandwiches and afternoon teas.
+A veggie and wholefoods cafe on the fringes of Avebury's stone circle that serves homemade quiches and cakes, chunky sandwiches and...

 Avebury Stone Circle information

 With a diameter of 348m, Avebury is the largest stone circle in the world.
 It's also one of the oldest, dating from 2500 to 2200 BC.
 Today, more than 30 stones are in place; pillars show where missing stones would have been.
-Wandering between them reveals the sheer scale of the site, evidenced also by the massive bank and ditch that lines the circle; the quieter north-west quadrant is particularly atmospheric.
-The National Trust holds guided tours daily.
+Wandering between them emphasises the site's sheer scale, evidenced also by the massive bank and ditch that line the circle; the quieter northwest sector is particularly atmospheric.
+National Trust–run guided walks (£3) are held on most days.

 Modern roads into Avebury neatly dissect the circle into four sectors.
 Starting at High St, near the Henge Shop , and walking round the circle in an anticlockwise direction, you'll encounter 11 standing stones in the southwest sector .
 They include the Barber Surgeon Stone , named after the skeleton of a man found under it – the equipment buried with him suggests he was a barber-cum-surgeon.

 The southeast sector starts with huge portal stones marking the entry to the circle from West Kennet Avenue .
 The southern inner circle stood in this sector and within this ring was the obelisk and a group of stones known as the Z Feature .
 Just outside this smaller circle, only the base of the Ring Stone survives.

 In the northern inner circle in the northeast sector , three sarsens remain of what would have been a rectangular cove .
 The northwest sector has the most complete collection of standing stones, including the massive 65-tonne Swindon Stone , one of the few never to have been toppled.